 '''

-import sys

-import os.path

-import Cfg

 import Hurricane

 import CRL # Triggers execution of "coriolisInit.py".

-import Viewer

 '''

 Configuration Helpers

 To ease the writing of configuration files, a set of small helpers is available.
 They allow to setup the configuration parameters through simple assembly of tuples.
 The helpers are installed under the directory: